Darque/SIT215-Computational-Intelligence/pages/hls__Artificial Intelligence A Modern Approach, Global Edition (Russell, 2021) pages 19 - 65.md

 		  hl-page:: 4
 		  hl-color:: yellow
 		  id:: 67c27aa6-a46c-445a-b96b-fb445310f851
-- The rational-agent approach to AI has two advantages over the other approaches. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c27aca-1ff2-48d2-ac1f-8e46f9b2f324
+	- The rational-agent approach to AI has two advantages over the other approaches. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c27aca-1ff2-48d2-ac1f-8e46f9b2f324 collapsed:: true
 		- **First**, it is more general than the “laws of thought” approach because correct inference is just one of several possible mechanisms for achieving rationality. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27aeb-8a17-4102-88ee-b4f46f7b5375
 		- Second, it is more amenable to scientiﬁc development.
 The standard of rationality is mathematically well deﬁned and completely general. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27b14-242b-4308-b116-57f8e215299c
 			- ==_However it does create duplicitous answers that lack a cohesive outcome, it is therefore fractuous.
 This lack of directionality and discipline towards a perceived goal, reduces certainty of action that is core to having agency.
 A rational agent is by definition, not an agent, but constructs the environment of potentiality.
 The agent must collapse the possible into the certainty of outcome based on the desirable objective.
 Agent as defined here exposes the agent of Chaos as it fails to act and therefore fails to exclude an infinitely large scope of undesirable outcome._==
 		- We can often work back from this speciﬁcation to derive agent designs that provably achieve it—something that is largely impossible if the goal is to imitate human behavior or thought processes. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c27bd6-9bc3-42b1-8330-9b5d45e3dbad
-- For these reasons, the rational-agent approach to AI has prevailed throughout most of the ﬁeld’s history. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c28e06-1f8a-4e61-b266-fdd43e6b4402
+	- For these reasons, the rational-agent approach to AI has prevailed throughout most of the ﬁeld’s history. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c28e06-1f8a-4e61-b266-fdd43e6b4402 collapsed:: true
 		- In the early decades, rational agents were built on logical foundations and formed deﬁnite plans to achieve speciﬁc goals. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c28e35-bfa2-48ab-90ee-f3a9476d1c91
 		- Later, methods based on probability theory and machine learning allowed the creation of agents that could make decisions under uncertainty to attain the best expected outcome. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c28e46-3f56-4941-b271-3dbfe4889f10
 		- __In a nutshell, AI has focused on the study and construction of agents that *do the right thing*__.
 What counts as the right thing is deﬁned by the objective that we provide to the agent. hl-page:: 4 ls-type:: annotation id:: 67c28e54-6a53-411d-a139-9a9fceb9d641 hl-color:: yellow
-- This general paradigm is so pervasive that we might call it the **standard model.** ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c28ecf-0a41-4104-8c71-b6134fb74a4e
+		- This general paradigm is so pervasive that we might call it the **standard model.** It prevails not only in AI, but also in control theory, where a controller minimizes a cost function; in operations research, where a policy maximizes a sum of rewards; in statistics, where a decision rule minimizes a loss function; and in economics, where a decision maker maximizes utility or some measure of social welfare. hl-page:: 4 ls-type:: annotation id:: 67c28ef0-5048-4f82-981d-32729c61d73b hl-color:: yellow
-- It prevails not only in AI, but also in control theory, where aStandard model controller minimizes a cost function; in operations research, where a policy maximizes a sum of rewards; in statistics, where a decision rule minimizes a loss function; and in economics, where a decision maker maximizes utility or some measure of social welfare. ls-type:: annotation hl-page:: 4 hl-color:: yellow id:: 67c28ef0-5048-4f82-981d-32729c61d73b
+- We need to make one important reﬁnement to the standard model to account for the fact that perfect rationality—always taking the exactly optimal action—is not feasible in complex environments. ls-type:: annotation hl-page:: 4 hl-color:: blue id:: 67c28fd2-9d32-46ca-9387-2efa73238c4a